davfer12/Detection-of-an-orthogonal-alignment-between-parsec-scale-AGN-jets-and-their-host-galaxies/README.md

 This is the necesary code and data to reproduce the figures and results of the Nature Astro paper 'Detection of an orthogonal alignment between parsec scale AGN jets and their host galaxies' (D. Fernández Gil, J. A. Hodgson, B. L’Huillier, J. Asorey, C. Saulder, K. Finner, M. J. Jee, D. Parkinson, F. Combes).

+##File descriptions

+The 'requirements.txt' lists all neccesary python packages and versions that must be installed.

-The 'libraries.py' file imports all necessary python libraries and dependencies as of Python 3.8.
+The 'libraries.py' file imports all necessary python libraries and dependencies.

 The 'data_loading_and_xmatching.py' file contains all functions pertaining to loading the catalogues, performing the cross-matches, saving them into csv files and loading them afterwards.